ada-x64/q_service/README.md

             .is_startup(true)
             // This service has some dependencies!
             // Before it initializes, it will initialize all of its
             // dependencies, and their dependencies.
-Dependencies
-            // are usually other services, but they can be anything which
-            // implements the `IsServiceDep` trait.
             .with_deps(vec![
                 // Service handles provide a convenient way to refer to
                 // services without passing them around.
                 // They're zero-sized types which act as a shorthand for the
                 // service's type specification.
-                MyOtherService::handle(),
-                // This might be an asset, a resource, some random data...
-                MyNonServiceDep,
+                MyOtherService::handle().into(),
             ])
             // Services can hold arbitrary data types.
 This can be modified by using
             // lifecycle hooks or commands.
 You can listen for changes by using events.